Oliver Stone: U.S. Army

 Following a month-long hospital stay, Stone briefly served transitional duty as a military policeman in Saigon.
 He was then transferred to the 1st Cavalry Division, participating in long-range reconnaissance patrols, before being transferred to Troop D, 1st Squadron of the 9th Cavalry Regiment of the 1st Cav for the rest of his tour.
 While serving with that unit on August 21, 1968, Stone charged and killed a North Vietnamese sniper who had several squads pinned down during a crossfire firefight near My Khe beach (nicknamed "China Beach" by the U.S.).
 For that action, he was awarded the Bronze Star with "V" Device for "heroism in ground combat."

-Following a voluntary three-month extension of his tour, Stone was separated from active duty on November 15, 1968, and (after five years of Individual Ready Reserve status) officially discharged from the Army on April 1, 1973.
+Following a voluntary three-month extension of his tour, Stone was separated from active duty on November 15, 1968, and (after five years of Individual Ready Reserve status) officially discharged from the Army on April 1, 1973, at the rank of Specialist 4.
 In addition to the Bronze Star, his military awards include the Purple Heart with Oak Leaf Cluster to denote two awards, the Air Medal, the Army Commendation Medal, Sharpshooter Badge with Rifle Bar, Marksman Badge with Auto Rifle Bar, the National Defense Service Medal, the Vietnam Service Medal with one Silver Service Star, the Republic of Vietnam Gallantry Cross with Unit Citation with Palm, two Overseas Service Bars, the Vietnam Campaign Medal and the Combat Infantryman Badge.